Exclusive: Vatican and China in final push for elusive deal on bishops

 There is also the issue of some 30 bishops who belong to the underground Catholic community and who, along with local priests, face pressure from the authorities to join the state-sanctioned Chinese Catholic Patriotic Association.
 The Vatican is hoping that China will recognize these bishops once the issue of the eight bishops it considers illegitimate has been resolved, say Catholic officials.

-(Reporting by Lisa Jucca and Benjamin Kang Lim.
-Additional reporting by Philip Pullella in Rome.
-Editing by Peter Hirschberg.)
+Reporting by Lisa Jucca and Benjamin Kang Lim; Additional reporting by Philip Pullella in Rome, J.R.
+Wu in Taipei and Ben Blanchard in Beijing; Editing by Peter Hirschberg.